heyzua/choosy/docs/README.markdown

       version FOO_VERSION # If you don't supply a version above, this will be used end

-Because the library is super-awesome, the manpage will even be in color when piped to less (!).
+Because the library is super-awesome, the manpage will even be in color when piped to <code>less -R<code> (the default)!
 If you don't like the format of my manpage, feel free to implement your own using the <code>choosy/printing/manpage</code> class, a useful utility class for formatting manpage output correctly.

-There is also the <code>:erb</code> template that can be customized by writing a template of your choice:
+If you already have some templates that you'd like to use, there is also the <code>:erb</code> template that can be customized by writing a template of your choice:

-    Choosy::Command.new :foo od
+    Choosy::Command.new :foo do
+      printer :erb,
-      printer :erb, :color => true, :template => 'path/to/file.erb'
+              :color => true,                 # Defaults to true :template => 'path/to/file.erb' # Required
     end

 The ERB printer also accepts the <code>:color</code> option.
 The color is exposed via a <code>color</code> property in the template; the command is exposed by the <code>command</code> property.

-By the way, if you implement a custom printer, you can also include the <code>choosy/printing/terminal</code> module to get access to the line and column information of the console, if available.
+Finally, because I don't want to tell you how to print your help, I also give you the option of supplying your own printer.
+Just create a class with a <code>print!(command)</code> method on that class, and it will be passed in the command that it should print the help for.
+I have supplied some code you may find useful in <code>choosy/printing/terminal</code> that will help with things like finding commands and determining the column width of the terminal.

+    class CustomPrinter
+      def print!(command)
+        puts "I got called on help for #{command.name}" end
+    end

+    Choosy::Command.new :foo do
+      printer CustomPrinter.new
+    end